stoplightio/elements/CONTRIBUTING.md

 Next, move into the repository by running `cd elements`.

-Now run `yarn` and to install dependencies.
+Now run `yarn` to install dependencies.

 To validate that the installation was successful, move into the demo folder by running `cd demo` and run `yarn start`.
 You should see a demo website, under the address `http://localhost:4025`.